Kelvin Grove State College

-Kelvin Grove State College is a government primary secondary school in Kelvin Grove, City of Brisbane, Queensland, Australia, three kilometres from Brisbane’s central business district and adjacent the Kelvin Grove campus of Queensland University of Technology (QUT).
+Kelvin Grove State College is a government primary secondary school in Kelvin Grove, Brisbane, Queensland, Australia, three kilometres from Brisbane’s central business district and adjacent the Kelvin Grove campus of Queensland University of Technology (QUT).
 Some of the school's buildings are listed on the Queensland Heritage Register.

 History

-It was formed in 2002 with the amalgamation of Kelvin Grove State High School and Kelvin Grove State School and is one of the largest government educational institutions in Australia.
-The school is recognised for its emphasis on the performing arts, achievements in all facets of school life and its cultural diversity reflecting the experience of inner city Brisbane communities.
+Kelvin Grove State College was formed in 2002 with the amalgamation of Kelvin Grove State High School and Kelvin Grove State School.
+It is one of the largest government educational institutions in Australia.

 The amalgamation was an initiative of the Government of Queensland's Smart State initiative.
 The name was voted upon by students, staff and administration in 2001 from a selection of choices.
-Thus, the school became a P-12 (prep to year twelve) school for state enrolments.
+Thus, the school became a P–12 (prep to year twelve) school for state enrolments.
 The amalgamation also created 3 sub schools; 'The Junior School' catering for grades prep to 5, 'The Middle School' catering for grades 6 to 9 and 'The Senior School' catering for grades 10 to 12.

-In 2006 the school joined the Healthy State system and removed a large proportion of junk food, including all soft drinks.

-In 2016, Kelvin Grove State College became an independent public school.

-In 2017, Kelvin Grove announced Michele Bridges as their Nutrition Ambassador for the Sporting Excellence programs.

-Motto

-The school's motto is 'The Pursuit of Excellence With All Thy Might'.
-The old motto, which appears in the school anthem, 'Scientia ad Sidera' (Latin for 'knowledge to the stars'), was the Kelvin Grove State High School motto before amalgamation.
-The motto of Kelvin Grove State School, 'With All Thy Might' remains an underlying principle of the school, and awards under the name of this motto are awarded for high levels of drive and passion, regardless of academic performance.
-On most certificates, awards and emblems, the motto, 'With All Thy Might' is used.